Skip to main content

 What this dot point is asking

-You must recognise geometric behaviour, find the common ratio, use both the recursive and explicit rules, and apply them to percentage growth and decay.
+You must recognise geometric behaviour, find the common ratio, use both forms of the rule, and apply the model to percentage growth and decay.

 The common ratio